Collisteru/Melvil/README.md

 ## The Command-line Book Management Tool

 Melvil aims to be the most user-friendly command line tool available for managing books.
-People who like math, speed, and owning their own data will like Melvil.
+People who like convenience, speed, and owning their own data will like Melvil.

 Install with `install.sh`